-At the end of 2014, our cash and cash equivalents totaled \$18.9 million.
-Based on its assessment of operational and industry factors, our Board of Directors believes that there is enough cash to sustain the company's current projects at least until the date of the annual general shareholders' meeting scheduled for May 2016.
+At the end of 2015, our cash and cash equivalents totaled \$31.7 million.
+Based on its assessment of operational and industry factors, our Board of Directors believes that there is enough cash to sustain the Company's current projects at least until the date of the annual general shareholders' meeting scheduled for May 2017.
 Although we believe that we have sufficient capital to fund our operations for at least the next twelve months, we expect capital outlays and operating expenditures to increase over the next several years as we expand our infrastructure, commercial operations and research and development activities.
-Excluding the net proceeds of \$14.7 million generated by our private placement in November 2014, MDxHealth had a net cash burn of \$20.5 million in 2014 compared to a net cash burn of \$15.3 million in 2013.
-This 25% increase in cash used by the Company iss a result of expanding operating activities supporting the commercialization of the ConfirmMDx for Prostate Cancer test, an increase in accounts receivables and the start of the PASCUAL clinical utility trial.
+Excluding the net proceeds of \$29.5 million generated by our private placement in June 2015, MDxHealth had a net cash burn of \$13.9 million in 2015 compared to a net cash burn of \$20.5 million in 2014.
+This 32% decrease in net cash burn by the Company is a result of expanding cash collections from payors, including Medicare, partially offset by cash used in operating activities supporting the commercialization of the ConfirmMDx test and the development of new products and product enhancements in the uro-oncological market.
 Additional capital, if needed, may not be available on satisfactory terms, or at all.
 If we are unable to obtain needed financing on acceptable terms, we may not be able to implement our business plan, which could have a material adverse effect on our business, financial condition and results of operations.
 If we raise additional funds through the sale of equity, convertible debt or other equity-linked securities, our stockholders' ownership will be diluted.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
 If we raise additional funds by issuing debt securities, these debt securities would have rights, preferences and privileges senior to those of holders of our common stock, and the terms of the debt securities issued could impose significant restrictions on our operations.
 If we raise additional funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our technologies, ConfirmMDx or our solutions under development, or grant licenses on terms that are not favorable to us, which could lower the economic value of those programs to our company.
 If adequate funds are not available, we may have to scale back our operations or limit our research and development activities, which may cause us to grow at a slower pace, or not at all, and our business could be adversely affected.